No adVICE will you find here…

 I KNOW Less Than 0.000000001% Of What Is KNOWable!

 NO BeLIEfs…I Seek To KNOW!

 The Face Of Fear: What Is The Wetikó And Why Should We Hear?

 So, first of all, let me assert my firm belief, that the only thing we have to fear, is fear itself…NAMEless, unreasoning, unjustified terror which paralyzes needed efforts to convert retreat into advance.

 If we don’t own our own evil, we will always project it elsewhere and attack it there.

-“The Wetikó (Artistically imagined, above, as the snake that the constellation Ophiuchus holds in the sky above us…and, below, as a nightmarish portrayal.) is a creature appearing in the mythology of The Algonquian People, among other Native American groups.
+“The Wetikó (Artistically imagined, above, as the “snake part” of the constellation Ophiuchus, in the sky above us…and, below, as a nightmarish portrayal.) is a creature appearing in the mythology of The Algonquian People, among other Native American groups.